Zooheck/KNEX-reminders/README.md

 ## Starting Out
-`npx kinex init` Creates a knexfile.js
+`npx knex init` Creates a knexfile.js
 REMEMBER: add `useNullAsDefault: true` to the development dependency of the knex file

 ## Making a Migration